minhnqdse2003/logseq/pages/SEO.md

 			  **Cons:**
 			- Higher competition, especially for generic terms.
-		- - Geo-Targeted Keywords: "SEO service in New York", "best re
+		- - Geo-Targeted Keywords: "SEO service in New York", "best restaurants in Tokyo"